-Thirdly, consider the "two-period" projects shown in Figure 7, in which U is followed by UU for sure, and D is followed by DD for sure.
-These projects are all equivalent to a two-period tree in which 0 is followed immediately by UU with probability Q^h and by DD with probability $1-Q^h$.
+Thirdly, consider the "two-period" project shown in Figure 7, in which U is followed by UU for sure, and D is followed by DD for sure.
+These projects are all equivalent to a two-period tree in which 0 is followed immediately by UU with probability $Q^h$ and by DD with probability $1-Q^h$ .
 Needless to say, the vast majority of the projects fall into none of these three extreme families.

-Propositions 1 and 2 show that for every project, equilibrium exists and is unique and that leverage is endogenously determined in equilibrium and corresponds to the "Value at risk equal zero" rule (VaR=0).
+Propositions 1 and 2 show that for every baseline economy consisting of one project, equilibrium exists and is unique and that leverage is endogenously determined in equilibrium and corresponds to the "Value at risk equal zero" rule (VaR=0).
 Each buyer uses the asset as collateral to promise the value of the asset in the worst case scenario in the next period, that is borrowing as much as possible while preventing default from occurring in equilibrium.
 (We call this the maxmin promise).

-In propositions 2 to 5 we show that: i) the initial prices of all extreme GV projects are the same as the two period project, and lower than all other projects, ii) the highest initial priced project is always an extreme BVproject iii) initial leverage is higher in extreme BV projects than in extreme GVprojects and iv) leverage is pro-cyclical in extreme BV projects and counter-cyclical in all the others.
+In propositions 2 to 5 we show that: i) the initial prices of all extreme GV projects are the same as the two period project, and lower than all other projects, ii)